DIY SMU: Source Measure Unit Page 4: New Case, CPU, SCPI, Testing

 2/8/21: The bare CPU boards arrived from PCBWay today.
 The 5V regulator, processor and Nextion display came right up, and the SPI pins had activity.
 I connected a 14 pin ribbon cable to the Main board and the encoder and buttons worked.
 It actually controlled the SMU, and it works, time for a beer!
 Tomorrow I drill holes in the front panel for the controls and mount the sucker.
 I found a few small bugs in my code that I was able to fix quickly.
 There is nothing like porting your code to a completely different architecture for finding bugs.

-When you use a Teensy and provide it with local +5V power like I do, don't forget to cut the power jumper under the USB connector.
+When you use a Teensy and provide it with local +5V power, like I do, don't forget to cut the power jumper under the USB connector.
 Otherwise Your +5V will try to power the USB power and draw a lot of current.

 Here is the new case with the new CPU, all cabled up and working.